Borys Voznytsky Lviv National Art Gallery: The Borys Voznytsky Directorship (1962–2012)

-Current Status
+Current status

 The museum is currently closed.
-On March 10, 2022, "The walls of Lviv's National Museum stand bare."
-In response to the Russian invasion, staff and volunteers in Lviv have packed up and secured fragile artworks and precious historical materials as the Russian invasion of Ukrainian sovereign territory continues to the east.
+On March 10, 2022.
+In response to the Russian invasion, staff and volunteers in Lviv have packed up and secured fragile artworks and precious historical materials as the Russian invasion of Ukrainian territory continues to the east.
 Plans are underway to evacuate Ukraine's cultural property in the besieged cities to the east.
 "Today we see how Russia is shelling residential areas (and) even people that are evacuating," says National Museum Director of Lviv, Ihor Kozhan.
 "They guaranteed they wouldn't but now we can't trust them.
 And we need to take care of our heritage because this is our national treasure." ...
 "We are ready to help in any way we can, for all the museums in the country now in danger," said Kozhan, warning that even Lviv's many protected heritage sites may be targeted in the invasion.
-In May, 2022, plans were made to reopen galleries at the Lozinsky Palace, displaying temporary exhibits of Ukrainian art.
+In May 2022, plans were made to reopen galleries at the Lozinsky Palace, displaying temporary exhibits of Ukrainian art.
 "Putin now has the goal of turning Ukrainians into nobody, into nothing,” Director Taras Voznyak is quoted as saying, “In order to show that we are alive, we have opened several branches.”